14 Examples Of LeBron James' Incredible Work Ethic

 After a December 2012 loss to the Knicks, he stayed at the arena for a late-night workout to get better.

-He desperately wants to be a slightly better free-throw shooter.
-His one big goal last summer was to get from 75% to 80%.
+He desperately wants to be a slightly better free throw shooter.
+His one big goal this summer was to get from 75% to 80%.

 This quote about switching positions: 'Imagine you have studied your whole life to be something, and you wake up one day and say, 'I have to change.' ...
 It's like reading two books at the same time.'